-When temperatures drop, Edmontonians can keep warm inside their homes.
+When temperatures drop, most Edmontonians can keep warm inside their homes.
 But where do you go when you don’t have a home?
-For our vulnerable neighbours experiencing homelessness this is a frightening reality that can be dangerous without contingency plans in place.
+For those experiencing homelessness this is a frightening reality that can be dangerous without contingency plans in place.

 This coordinated response has resulted in a shift in focus to a broader Sector Emergency Response (SER) to reflect the year-round need to ensure networks are in place and active in order to support individuals when shelters are at capacity and the weather takes a turn for the worst.

 “We know people experiencing homelessness are already at increased risk.
 The compounding effects of extreme cold weather and COVID-19 exposure and restrictions only adds to those dangers,” explains Matthew Ward of Homeward Trust.
-“Our Sector Emergency Response, which builds off existing control measures to keep the COVID-19 virus from spreading, are important steps to help our vulnerable neighbours stay safe.”
+“Our Sector Emergency Response, which builds off existing control measures to keep the COVID-19 virus from spreading, are important steps to help people experiencing homelessness stay safe.”

-Triggers that activate the Sector Emergency Response in winter include temperatures of -20 or below (including windchill) and/or shelter capacity reaching 90% or higher.
-The response would typically involve lifting bans at shelters under the discretion of providers, opening overflow spaces, increasing current shelter capacity where possible and providing supplementary transportation services.
-In the past, Edmonton Transit Services has also operated additional buses to serve as a warming space and transport people to shelters.
+Triggers that activate the Sector Emergency Response in winter are temperatures of -20 or below (including windchill).
+The response would typically involve lifting bans at shelters under the discretion of providers, opening overflow spaces, increasing current shelter capacity where possible, and providing supplementary transportation services.
+Edmonton Transit Services has also operated additional buses to serve as a warming space and transport people to shelters.

 And in the summer, extreme heat or poor air quality are conditions that could activate a Sector Emergency Response.
 The response looks at weather warnings from Environment Canada, existing capacity of the city’s emergency shelters, and other emerging concerns expressed by the group.